sbohmann/photobackup-server/README.md

     sudo portsnap fetch

-installs all ports.
+installs or updates all ports.
 They are relatively tiny, less than 1GB at the moment for all of them, as they only contain scripts, patches, &c. but not the entire source code.

 go to